-Anyone who has bought a house or has shopped for one knows that homeowners insurance is a fact of life – some might call it a necessary evil; others peace of mind in times of crisis.
-And while most people are persuaded by banks to purchase home insurance, few people understand exactly who to trust, what their policy does, when to make policy changes, where to shop for it, why it is priced the way it is or – most importantly – how they can take control of the process.
+Anyone who has bought a house or has shopped for one knows that home insurance is a fact of life – some might call it a necessary evil; for others, it gives peace of mind in times of crisis.
+And while most people are persuaded by banks to purchase home insurance, few people understand exactly who to trust, what their policy does, when to make policy changes, where to shop for it, why it is priced the way it is or how they can take control of the process.
 This home insurance guide will help you navigate the ins and outs of choosing the best home insurance.

 Homeowners insurance, sometimes referred to as “hazard insurance” or simply “home insurance,” is property insurance designed to cover private homes and their contents.